fivetran/dbt_apple_search_ads_source/README.md

 - Models staging tables, which will be used in our transform package

 ## Models
-This package contains staging models, designed to work simultaneously with our [Apple Search Ads modeling package](https://github.com/fivetran/dbt_apple_search_ads).
+This package contains staging models, designed to work simultaneously with our [Apple Search Ads transform package](https://github.com/fivetran/dbt_apple_search_ads).
 The staging models are designed to:
 - Remove any rows that are soft-deleted
 - Name columns consistently across all packages:
     - Boolean fields are prefixed with `is_` or `has_`